Physfock/cc_tesla/README.md

 # cc_tesla — ChronusQ (beta0.8.0) deployment with custom patches

-Scripts for automated installation and build of [ChronusQ](https://github.com/xsligroup/chronusq_public) (`beta0.8.0` branch) on Fedora, replacing two files with modified versions hosted in this repository (`procedural.cxx`, `fock.hpp`), followed by PySCF installation.
+Scripts for automated installation and build of [ChronusQ](https://github.com/xsligroup/chronusq_public) (`beta0.8.0` branch) on Fedora, replacing two files with modified versions hosted in this repository (`procedural.cxx`, `fock.hpp` - files are modified to print ERI, OVERLAP and HCORE calculated with GIAO to hdf5 file, this elements are used then in PySCF for coupled clusters), followed by PySCF installation.

 ## Files